 The sooner you contact us, the more time we have to build a strong case for your compensation.

-Let the attorneys at the Law Firm of Anidjar & Levine help you get the compensation you deserve.
+Let the attorneys at the Law Offices of Anidjar & Levine help you get the compensation you deserve.
 Our motorcycle accident lawyers in West Palm Beach work on a contingency fee basis.
 That means you pay no legal fees unless we win compensation in your case.
 Call us today at 800-747-3733 to get started.